Semaun: Politics

+Exile

 In 1923 VSTP, the railway union, organized a general strike.
 It was soon crushed by the Dutch government, and Semaun was exiled from the Indies.
 He returned to the Soviet Union, where he was to remain for more than thirty years.
 He remained involved as a nationalist activist on a limited basis, speaking a few times to Perhimpunan Indonesia, a Netherlands-based organization of Indonesian students.
 He also studied at the Communist University of the Toilers of the East for a time.
 He travelled extensively in Europe, and played a role in leadership in Tajikistan in the Soviet era.
 He wrote a novel, Hikayat Kadirun, which combined communist and Islamic ideals, and produced a number of pamphlets and newspaper articles.

 Upon his return to Indonesia after its independence, Semaun moved to Jakarta, where from 1959 to 1961 he served on a government advisory board.
 He was rejected by the new leadership of the PKI, and was affiliated to the Murba Party (Proletarian Party), which was opposed to the PKI.
-He also taught economics at Universitas Padjadjaran in Bandung.
+Spared from the aftermath of the 30 September Movement, he taught economics at Universitas Padjadjaran in Bandung.
 He died in Jakarta in 1971.